eternalai-org/truly-open-ai/README.md

 docker run --env-file .env  -v ./config.json:/app/eliza/agents/config.json eliza
 ```

-### Final step (I promise): Share Your Agents, Earn EAI, and Flex Your Skills
+## 🎁 10,000 EAI Raffle 🎁

+Congrats!
 You made it!
-Your mini version of EAI is up and running on your monster rig—mad respect.

-If your agents are crushing it and you’re cool with sharing them with the rest of us, toss up a pull request.
-Show off your work, help the community level up, and let’s keep this decentralized AI thing rolling.

-1. Create a pull request
-   - Commit a file named agent-name.txt (replace agent-name with your agent’s actual name).
-   - Add this file to the folder `decentralized-agents/characters`.
-2. Submit the pull request and lock in your place as part of the community shaping decentralized AI.

-Oh, and here’s the kicker: we’ve got EAI 10,000 raffles lined up for our MVP contributors.
-Get your agents in, flex your engineering skills, and maybe grab some EAI while you’re at it.
-Let’s build something epic together!
+You've deployed a decentralized operating system for AI agents on your computer.

+We have a little gift for you: share your agent character file to be entered into a 10,000 EAI raffle.

+It's simple.
+Create a pull request and add your agent character file to the folder `decentralized-agents/characters/` folder.
+Name the file in this format `<agent-name>-by-<your-name>.txt`.

 # Platform Architecture